Signs of Success

 CLF uses research-based key indicators to assess the impact of our programs.

-Students learn how to: control emotions; manage time; set goals and make plans; treat others with respect and decency.
+Students learn to: control emotions; manage time; set goals and make plans; treat others with respect and decency.

 working with others